AnthonyHoudaille/AnthonyHoudaille.github.io/_awsec2/03_Cassandra_Tutorial.md

 Your Slave nodes with Apache-Cassandra are now configured.

-The next step is to install and configure zookeeper on the dedicated node and on two of our five Workers nodes.
+> **Conclusion** : The next step is to install and configure zookeeper on the dedicated node and on two of our five Workers nodes.
 You can follow my tutorial :
 <span style="color:blue">[How to install and configure Zookeeper](https://anthonyhoudaille.github.io//awsec2/02_Zookeeper_Tutorial/)</span>